 Artist Vladimir Tanghe once counted the number of cobblestones on the steepest part of the Koppenberg: 66,240 cobblestones over 2760 rows at an average of 24 stones per row.
 On the entire hill there are even more cobblestones.

 You didn't travel that far to ride in the gutter?

-The 1.000 m climb starts going gently uphill from the center of Ronse.
+The 750m climb starts going gently uphill from the center of Ronse.
 The upper – and steepest – part of the climb has a roughly-paved cobbled surface, totaling 450 m of cobbles.
 The climb was first included in the Tour of Flanders route in 1973 and has become a fixed location in the route since the race's restyling in 2012.
-In recent years, it comes at 26 km from the finish in Oudenaarde, as the last climb before the iconic Oude Kwaremont and Paterberg climbs.
+In recent years, it comes at 26 km from the finish in Oudenaarde, as the last cobbled climb before the iconic Oude Kwaremont and Paterberg climbs.
 The Kruisberg is also regularly included in the Three Days of De Panne, E3 Harelbeke.

 In the Ronde van Vlaanderenstraat in Kwaremont you can greet Karel Van Wijnendaele, founder of the Tour of Flanders.
 But also keep your eyes on the road.
 All the winners of the Ronde are indicated on the asphalt.